hut6/docker-cli-utils/README.md

 composer req --dev deployer/dist
 ```

-You will need to create a /hosts.yml inventory file (as per Deployer https://deployer.org/docs/hosts.html) and list all the hosts used for deployments.
+You will need to create a `/hosts.yml` inventory file (as per Deployer https://deployer.org/docs/hosts.html) and list all the hosts used for deployments.

-A VERSION file is also required.
+A `VERSION` file is also required.
 Version increments can be managed with the `tag-release` script.
+The `VERSION` file is only required when pushing secrets to 1Password scripts because the title of the entry in 1Password will include the version in it.
+It is not used for anything else.

-You will also need a custom recipe, Dockerbuild file, and at least one Docker Compose file for each project.
+You will also need a custom deployer recipe, Dockerbuild file, and at least one Docker Compose file for each project.
 Example files are available at https://github.com/hut6/2020-docker-prod-boilerplate

 ## Building